İstif-class frigate

-The Istanbul-class frigates are a planned group of four multirole frigates for the Turkish Naval Forces.
-Developed under the MILGEM national warship program as the I-class frigate, the Istanbul class is an enlarged version of the Ada-class anti-submarine corvette, with enhanced endurance and MDAS Vertical Launching System (VLS) for multi-role capability.
+The Istif-class frigates are a group of eight multirole frigates currently being constructed for the Turkish Naval Forces.
+Developed under the MILGEM national warship program as the I-class frigate, the Istanbul class is an enlarged version of the Ada-class anti-submarine corvette, with enhanced endurance and MIDLAS Vertical Launching System (VLS) for multi-role capability.

 On 19 January 2017, Turkish Navy held a ceremonial steel cut for the lead ship TCG Istanbul (F 515).
 Istanbul was laid down on 3 July 2017 and launched on 23 January 2021.

 History and background

-The Istanbul class has its origins in the Turkish MILGEM project for developing national warships and warship building industry.
+The Istif class has its origins in the Turkish MILGEM project for developing national warships and warship building industry.
 The program calls for the construction of a warship family in three classes, where all vessels would be designed with high degree of commonality.
 First product of the project emerged as Ada-class anti-submarine/patrol corvette.
 The Istanbul class, originally known as the TF-100 class under MILGEM-G designation, belongs to the second development phase, where structure of the Ada class vessel is extended to host multi-role capabilities.